Developing peace as a person, a citizen

 What working with this lifemap scenario could bring

-This lifemap scenario offers an experience.
-To create the right conditions, it is tailored to a group or context, in advance.
-The scenario can stand on its own or be part of an event for peace.
+This lifemap scenario can stand on its own or be part of an event for peace.
+It is tailored to a group or context to offer a realistic and inspiring experience.
 A group of four people can choose to work with this lifemap scenario without or with any desired level of support by a host.
 A workshop can be pre-structured or free format.
 Whatever approach is chosen, a host will be available for questions.

 A workshop programme

-A workshop programme starts in a Zoom call, with a short group introduction and questions and aswers about the poster, the process and how to choose text stickers.
+A workshop programme starts in a Zoom call with a short group introduction and questions and answers about the poster, the process and how to choose text stickers.
 A round of individual work follows – at home or on location – in which people fill in the poster with text stickers and peace symbols.
 It is important, that they get enough time to do this, typically 2+ hours, to fully immerse in the process and create a filled-in poster that gives them a sense of completion.
 The individual mapping process can best take place in a spacious, relaxed and harmonious environment.
-The next round is a Zoom call that is all about storytelling and listening to the stories told by others, without discussion.
+The next part of the programme consists of several Zoom calls dedicated to storytelling and listening to the stories told by others, without discussion.
 Depending on what the group prefers, the last round of the programme can consist of an evaluative check-out round, an open dialogue or a brainstorm.
-The programme of the call can take 1,5 up to 3 hours.

 Personal safety and privacy

-How the built-in lifemap process faciliates a safe environment for sharing and how personal information is protected during the workshop will be discussed in advance.
+How the built-in lifemap process facilitates a safe environment for sharing and how personal information is protected during the workshop will be discussed in advance.